codemickeycode/pythonph_incorporation/README.md

 Reference Materials:
 - Frequently Asked Questions and Links used for Reference

-Reference Docs:
+Reference Doccumentss:
-reference_docs/ - placed all the gov't reference docs we used in this directpry.
+(reference_docs/ - placed all the gov't reference docs we used in this directory.)
 Contains the ffg.:
 - Philippine Corporation Code
 - Revised Code
 - Articles of Incorporation and By-laws Template